InsertKoinIO/koin/README.md

 ### What's KOIN?

-KOIN is a simple (but powerful) dependency injection framework for Android.
+KOIN is a simple (but powerful) dependency injection framework for Android & any Kotlin runtime.
 It uses [Kotlin](https://kotlinlang.org/) and its functional power to get things done!
 No proxy/CGLib, no code generation, no introspection.
 Just functional Kotlin and DSL magic ;)

 KOIN is a very small library, that aims to be as simple as possible and let's you write dependency injection in a breath.